 - If you’re a Delta SkyMiles elite member, your membership fee is reduced to $79

-- If you have a co-branded Delta credit card, like the Gold Delta SkyMiles® Credit Card from American Express, Gold Delta SkyMiles® Business Credit Card from American Express, or Platinum Delta SkyMiles® Business Credit Card from American Express, your membership fee is reduced to $79
+- If you have a co-branded Delta credit card, like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Business Credit Card from American Express, The Platinum Delta SkyMiles® Card from American Express and Gold Delta SkyMiles® Business Credit Card from American Express, your membership fee is reduced to $79

 - If you’re a Delta Diamond Medallion member, you get a free membership